WheteThunger/MonumentAddons/README.md

 Use the following steps to set up CCTV cameras and computer stations.

 1. Spawn a CCTV camera with `maspawn cctv.static`.
-2. Update the camera's RC identifier with `masetid <id>` while looking at the base of the camera.
+2. Update the camera's RC identifier with `masetid <id>` while looking at the camera.
-3. Update the direction the camera is facing with `masetdir` while looking at the base of the camera.
+3. Update the direction the camera is facing with `masetdir` while looking at the camera.
 This will cause the camera to face you, just like with deployable CCTV cameras.
 4. Spawn a static computer station with `maspawn computerstation.static`.

 That's all you need to do.
 The rest is automatic.
 Read below if you are interested in how it works.